Chronoblog/gatsby-theme-chronoblog/packages/gatsby-theme-chronoblog/README.md

 I never liked the blog format so that, regardless of the platform (be it Medium or WordPress), they all expect that the content that I will create is text, and it is desirable that this be a long article.
 A blog consisting of long articles looks and works organically (on any platform).
 But a blog consisting of any other content (video, presentations, links to external resources, or even just short notes) - it feels and works "somehow wrong".

+Many people solve this problem like this - create separate pages on their website for a blog, for conversations, for podcasts, for a portfolio, etc. But it is difficult to maintain and update.

 But what if we make a blog theme based on a feed?
 Something like twitter or hackernews, but without restrictions, and in the form of a personal blog?

-Chronoblog is a theme that allows you to do just that - to help create a more organic and universal personal site.
+Chronoblog is a theme that allows you to do just that - to help create a more organic and universal personal website.

 **Demo Website: [https://chronoblog.netlify.com](https://chronoblog.netlify.com)**